-Keep a lookout for our events under the Workshops tab.
+Keep a lookout for our upcoming events under the Workshops tab.

 Happy New Year from us at Psychodrama Singapore!